GraemeMalcolm/xyz/Instructions/Labs/LAB_10_stream_analytics.md

     ![The Run anyway button is highlighted.](images/microsoft-defender-runanyway.png "Run anyway")

 6. A new console window will open, and you should see it start to send data after a few seconds.
 Once you see that it is sending data to Event Hubs, _minimize_ the window and keep it running in the background.
+Allow this to run for a mimimum of three minutes before moving onto the next step.

     ![Screenshot of the console window.](images/transaction-generator.png 'Console window')